MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-set-the-height-and-width-of-tabs-in-a-multipage-and-a-tabstrip-control.md

 ---

-# How to: Set the Height and Width of Tabs in a MultiPage and a TabStrip Control
+# Set the Height and Width of Tabs in a MultiPage and a TabStrip Control

 The following example uses the  **TabFixedHeight** and **TabFixedWidth** properties to set the size of the tabs used in **[MultiPage](../../../api/Outlook.multipage.md)** and **[TabStrip](../../../api/Outlook.tabstrip.md)**.
 The user clicks the  **[SpinButton](../../../api/Outlook.spinbutton.md)** controls to adjust the height and width of the tabs within the **MultiPage** and **TabStrip**.